SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

    >> print(softNewlines.count)
    << 2

-Normally, multiline string literals don't end with a line break --- but if you're using multiline string literals to build up the lines of a longer string, you often want to include a line break at the end.
+If you're using multiline string literals to build up the lines of a longer string, you want every line in the string to end with a line break.
-That line break lets you concatenate strings without combining their first and last lines.
-Write a blank line as last line to make a multiline string literal that ends with a line break.
-Or, to make a multiline string literal that starts with a line break, write a blank line as its first line.
+To make a multiline string literal that ends with a line break, write a blank line as last line.
 For example:

 .. testcode:: multiline-string-literals
    :compile: true

-   -> let beginning = """
+   -> let badBeginning = """
           Let's begin.
+          Keep going.
           """
    -> let end = """
           That's the end.
           """
-   -> print(beginning + end)
+   -> print(badBeginning + end)
+   // Prints two lines:
+   </ Let's begin.
-   <- Let's begin.That's the end.
+   </ Keep going.That's the end.
    ---
-   -> let betterBeginning = """
+   -> let goodBeginning = """
           Let's begin.
+          Keep going.

           """
-   -> print(betterBeginning + end)
+   -> print(goodBeginning + end)
-   // Prints two lines:
+   // Prints three lines:
    </ Let's begin.
+   </ Keep going.
    </ That's the end.

+In the code above,
+concatenating ``badBeginning`` with ``end`` produces a two-line string.
+Because the last line of ``badBeginning`` doesn't end with a line break, that line gets combined with the first line of ``end``.
+In contrast,
+both lines of ``goodBeginning`` end with a line break, so when it's combined with ``end`` the result has three lines, as expected.

+To make a multiline string literal that starts with a line break, write a blank line as its first line.

 .. _StringsAndCharacters_MultilineLiteralsIndentation: